 IBM BladeCenter® blade servers support a wide selection of processor technologies and operating systems to allow clients to run all of their diverse workloads inside a single architecture.
-Reduce complexity, improve systems management, and increase flexibility while driving down total cost of ownership.
+Reduce complexity, improve systems management, and increase energy efficiency while driving down total cost of ownership.

 |Blade servers||Business use||Processor (Max)||Internal Memory (max) 1||Storage (max)1,2|

 |Scalable high-performance blade server ideal for compute- and memory-intensive workloads such as databases, enterprise applications and virtualisation.||2- and 4-socket, six-core, eight-core or ten-core Intel Xeon||Up to 512 GB per 2-socket HX5, up to 1.0 TB for a 4-socket HX5 configuration, and up to 1.25 TB for an HX5 + MAX5 configuration||Up to 800 GB per 2-socket HX5 using solid state drives; scalable to 1600 GB per 4-socket HX5 (with 400 GB SSDs)|

 |Allows you to do more now in the data centre you own, and is ideal for a wide variety of workloads including virtualisation and cloud infrastructure solutions.||Intel Xeon processor E5-2600 product family, with up to 8 cores, processing up to 16 simultaneous threads||Up to 512 GB of DDR3 memory (assuming 32 GB DIMMs), 16 DIMM sockets - VLP Registered ECC DDR3, memory mirroring and sparing supported||Up to 2 TB|